AMuriuki/wildlife_sightings_tracker/README.md

 # Wildlife Sightings Tracker
 This repository contains the code for a project with separate directories for the backend and frontend components.
-The backend is built using Flask, a Python web framework, while the frontend is developed using JavaScript.
+The backend is built using Flask, a Python web framework, while the frontend is developed using React Js.

 ## Installation
 ### Backend